3rd Infantry Regiment (United States): 2nd Battalion 3rd U.S. Infantry Regiment

-Stationed at Fort Lewis, Washington, the 2nd Battalion, 3d U.S. Infantry Regiment, serves as one of three infantry battalions of the 1st Stryker Brigade Combat Team of the 7th Infantry Division.
+Stationed at Fort Lewis, Washington, the 2nd Battalion, 3rd U.S. Infantry Regiment, serves as one of three infantry battalions of the 1st Stryker Brigade Combat Team of the 7th Infantry Division.
 After a 31-year hiatus from service, the 2nd Battalion was reactivated on 15 March 2001 as part of the U.S. Army's first Stryker brigade (inactive) combat team.
 It served as part of the first deployment of a Stryker brigade combat team in 2003.
-It then served a 15-month deployment in 2006–2007.
+It then served a 15-month deployment in 2006–2007 during which it was awarded the Valorous Unit Award.
 It deployed to Iraq again in 2009 and Afghanistan in 2011.
-From 1966 to 1970, the 2nd Battalion was part of the 199th Light Infantry Brigade and 23d Infantry Division in Vietnam.
+From 1966 to 1970, the 2nd Battalion was part of the 199th Light Infantry Brigade and 23rd Infantry Division in Vietnam.
 The 2nd Battalion has the following units: